UWCNuclear/UbuntuSetUp/README.md

 # How to install the Ubuntu subsystem for Windows	10

+*Still on Windows 8?

+*Update to Windows 10 for free: https://geeksadvice.com/upgrade-to-windows-10-for-free/

+*Install Ubuntu from scratch or in dual-boot

+*UWC computer lab (soon)

 Step 1.
 Open the Windows 10 Start Menu and search "Turn Windows features on or off"

 Select "Windows Subsystem for Linux"